EMAWOnline - First-year focus: How Big 12 coaches have done in Year 1

 First-year focus: How Big 12 coaches have done in Year 1

 The Jerome Tang Era in Manhattan got off to an encouraging start Monday night with a never-in-doubt 93-59 win over Texas Rio Grande Valley.
-It was the beginning of a season in which the Wildcats were picked to finish dead last in the Big 12 in a preseason poll voted on by the league’s coaches.
+Tang and the Wildcats followed it up with a road victory over Cal on Friday in Berkeley.
+It was a strong beginning week of a season in which the Wildcats were picked to finish dead last in the Big 12 in a preseason poll voted on by the league’s coaches.

 Given those expectations and a roster that only returns two contributors from the final Kansas State team coached by Bruce Weber, EMAW Online wanted to investigate what fair expectations should be based on the history of other coaches in their first season in the Big 12.